njhofmann/voronoi-generation/README.md

 ## Background

-This is small C program for [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) and [relaxation](https://en.wikipedia.org/wiki/Lloyd%27s_algorithm) under a variety of distance functions.
+This is small C program for [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) generation and [relaxation](https://en.wikipedia.org/wiki/Lloyd%27s_algorithm) under a variety of distance functions, generalized to *n*-dimensions.

-Instead of utilizing algorithms like [Fortune's algorithm](https://en.wikipedia.org/wiki/Fortune%27s_algorithm) that use geometric structures, this implementation opts for a point-by-point implementation - i.e. using points like (1, 1) and (2, 2) directly.
-The resulting algorithm is ~*n*^*k* in runtime, where n is the space within each dimension and k is the number of dimensions), but is vastly simpler in its implementation and output.
+Instead of utilizing algorithms like [Fortune's algorithm](https://en.wikipedia.org/wiki/Fortune%27s_algorithm) that use geometric structures, this implementation opts instead for a coordinate based implementation - i.e. using points like (1, 1) and (2, 2) directly.
+The resulting algorithm is slower (~*n*^*k* where *n* is the size of each dimension and *k* is the number of dimensions) and more of an approximation, but is vastly simpler in its implementation, output, and ability to generalize to higher dimensions.

 ## Usage